JupiterOne/sdk/docs/integrations/development.md

 automatically flush the data to disk as a certain threshold of entities and relationships is met.
 The data flushed to disk are grouped in folders that are based on the step that was run.
-Entities and relationships will also be grouped by the `_type` and linked into separate directories to provide faster look ups.
+Entities and relationships will also be grouped by the `_type` and linked into separate directories to provide faster look up.
 These directories will be used by the `findEntity`, `iterateEntities`, and `iterateRelationships` functions to provide faster lookups.